wapcaplet/kelp/README.md

 Kelp
 ====

-This is the documentation for [Kelp](http://github.com/wapcaplet/kelp), a collection of helpers that makes it easier to write step definitions for [Cucumber](http://cukes.info).
+[Kelp](http://github.com/wapcaplet/kelp) is a collection of helpers that makes it easier to write step definitions for [Cucumber](http://cukes.info).
 The Kelp gem is hosted on [Rubygems](http://rubygems.org/gems/kelp), so you can install it with:

     $ gem install kelp